Tackling Fake Forgetting through Uncertainty Quantification: Conclusion

 \section{Conclusion}

-Motivated by conformal prediction, we introduce new metrics, CR and MIACR, to enhance the evaluation and reliability of machine unlearning.
-In addiction, our unlearning framework, which incorporates the adapted C\&W loss with conformal prediction, improves unlearning effectiveness.
-Together, we provide a more rigorous foundation for privacy-preserving machine learning.
+Motivated by conformal prediction, we introduce new metric, CR, to enhance the evaluation reliability of machine unlearning.
+In addition, our unlearning framework CPU, which incorporates the adapted C\&W loss with conformal prediction, improves unlearning quality.
+Together, we provide a more rigorous foundation for machine unlearning.